kotunde/SourFileAnalyzer_featureSearch_and_classification/README.md

 ### Main steps
 - Layout and Lexical feature extraction with Python code
-- AST extraction with Clang compiler and output processing (solved on Linux OS)
+- AST extraction with Clang compiler and output processing (done using Linux OS)
 - Classification with Python frameworks

 ## Dataset